-Scope:
+Scope

-The player who wins the opening roll of a backgammon game is faced with one of only 15 situations, since, out of the 36 possible rolls, the 6 doublets are disallowed and half the the remaining 30 rolls are duplicates.
+The player who wins the opening roll of a backgammon game is faced with one of only 15 situations since, out of the 36 possible rolls, the 6 doublets are disallowed and half the remaining 30 rolls are duplicates.
 If everyone played these opening rolls the same way, the second player might be faced with 15 possible board positions x 21 possible rolls = 315 opening reply situations.

-But everyone doesn't play the openings and replies the same way, of course.
-Looking at eXtreme Gammon's opening book, if we include plays that are within .03 of the best candidate, there are 30 reasonable opening plays, (though some are not commonly played).
-Here they are:
+But everyone doesn't play the openings and replies the same way.
+Looking at the eXtreme Gammon (XG) opening book, if we include plays within .03 of the best candidate, there are 30 reasonable opening plays, though some are not often seen.
+Here they are, with XG's top play in bold: